 If chimneys are fitted to a removable roof these will be used as 'handles' and hence need to be fairly sturdy and secure.
 It helps if you arrange these in the centre of the roof rather than at the ends, although the design of the building means this is not always possible if detailing the interior.
 You can cut a block of balsa and wrap this in brick paper or cover with embossed plastic card but as I didn't have any balsa to hand I used two or three lengths of corrugated cardboard cut and glued together for the paper buildings I made.
 The chimney pots are lengths of bamboo skewer coloured with a red marker pen, the bottom end was shaved down to a sliver which was inserted into the cardboard, a top dressing of white tissue paper soaked in PVA was added round the base of the pots and a black dot from a magic marker on the top of the pot finishes the job.
 The base is glued to the roof with lots of Uhu, you can add pins from the inside driven up into the stack to reinforce the joint but I felt that was a bit risky for a toy.

-You can use this method to make working domestic doors in houses or shops if required, however this is not really much use in terms of war gaming or even playing with toy soldiers.
+You can use this method to make working domestic doors in houses or shops if required, however this is fiddly and an easier option is to glue a strip of thin cloth to the inside to act as a hinge.

-For 'ruined' buildings any thick cardboard will do, as the tops of the walls are visible you should really seal these with a strip of brick paper, in the example shown below I didn't bother, just running a red pencil over them.
-Badly broken window frames can be suggested using bits of match stick pushed into the edges of the window frame, top and bottom are easy, for the sides you may need to use the point of a nail first to make a hole.
+For 'ruined' buildings you really want walls about 5mm thick, which is handy as you can but 5mm foamcore sheets but any thick corrugated cardboard will do (if it is the thin type use two layers glued together, the glue makes that combo very sturdy).
+As the tops of the walls are visible you should really seal these on cardboard buildings with a strip of brick paper, in the example shown below I didn't bother, just running a red pencil over them.
+Window frames are pretty robust and often survived but badly broken window frames can be suggested using bits of match stick pushed into the edges of the window frame, top and bottom are easy, for the sides you may need to use the point of a nail first to make a hole.

 One problem with ruins is the piles of associated rubble and bits of wood.
+Wargamers put their figures on large bases so they are very stable but when playing toy soldiers the small bases they come with are often annoyingly large and the figures do not cope well with uneven surfaces.
 The best bet (for playing soldiers) is to paint a 'camouflage' type pattern on the base (use enamels, almost dry-brushing these on, this avoids the base warping).
-Cut up some standard size match sticks, about ten for a typical 'ruin', and coat these with diluted 'brick' coloured paint, you have to do this after cutting or you will have cream ends on your bricks.
+Cut up some standard size match sticks, about ten for a typical 'ruin', and coat these with diluted 'brick' coloured acrylic paint (I think mine were done with burnt ocher), you have to do this after cutting or you will have cream ends on your bricks.
 I do the painting in a scrap of folded tin foil, leaving the lot to dry out before using them.
 Some will stick together, but they come apart as you use them.

 When dry place small spots of PVA onto the base and position individual 'bricks' on this, leaving little space between them.
 You can also stain some match sticks dark brown and place these on the floor as 'bits of timber'.
 These effectively hide the base but they provide a flat surface in the manner of 'crazy paving' on which soldiers can stand.
 In areas where you are not going to have men standing you add more 'rubble' piled up to hide the flat nature of the other areas.
 You can add scraps of corrugated card to increase the bulk, but coat this with PVA, if you just place it on a blob it may well fall apart later.
 Add more 'bricks' to these piles of rubble and add a few details.
 The roof is the last thing to arrive when a building collapses, so add some of the rafters (I used strips cut from card in the example shown below).
-In the bomb sites I remember from you childhood there was always a door lying about, so I added one laid up from post card (strips glued to a rectangle to make a paneled door).
+In the bomb sites I remember from you childhood there was always a door lying about, so I added one laid up from post card (strips glued to a rectangle of the same card to make a paneled door) but you could just add one of the Dornaplas or Airfix doors.

 You can then add more rubble to the outside, piled against the walls, the example shown lacks this as the damage was supposedly done some time ago and the area has been partially cleared (the adjoining building has been propped with timber supports, in this case cut down lolly sticks).